64robots/webforms/docs/content/en/question-types.md

 A `__construct` method who accepts a question.
 This question is needed in some fields to validate the values of the possible answer using properties like `min`, `max` or `options`.

-The `getValidationRules()` public function is used to calculate the validation rule of the question in order to validate the answer to this kind of question.
+The `getValidationRules()` public function is used to calculate the validation rule of the question in order to validate the answer to this question type.
 Right now it needs to be a string.

 The `cast()` public function is used to convert the value (a string) in something more enrich like a `Carbon` instance, an `int`, a `boolean`.